World War II: Western Allies Drive into Germany (April 1945)

 Eisenhower Leaves Berlin to the Soviets

-The Allies did, not, however, moved toward Berlin.
+The Allies did not moved toward Berlin.
 This is a matter of ongoing historical debate.
-Some say that Stalin hoodwinked Eisenhower.
+The full story may never be known.
+Some say that Stalin hoodwinked Eisenhower by convincing him that the Soviets had no interest in Berlin.
+In reality, Stalin despertely wanted the prize of taking Berlin and was pushing his commanders (Zukov and Koniev).
+One historian suggets that Stalin helped convince Eisenhower that he (Eisenhower) had no interest.
+We know that Eisenhower's commander like Montogoimery and Patton were chomping at the bit to have a go at Berlin.
 The British concerned with the political connotations were interested in striking at Berlin.
 Montgomery envisuioned a race accross northern Germmany to Berlin.
 [Chalfont, p.
 271] Eisenhower rejected the drive to Berlin.
 Eisenhower explained later that he saw it as a waist of Allied manpowe to make a potentially costly drive toward Berlin to take ground that was later to be turn over to the Soviets.
 (The occupation zones had alreadt been determined by political leaders.)
-German commanders, however, were later to day that they were anxious to surrender to the Americans and could not understand why the Americans did not come.
+Eisenhower was also concerned about a NAZI redoubt in the south.
+German commanders were later to say that they were anxious to surrender to the Americans and could not understand why the Americans did not come.
 Instead Eisenhower focused on engaging the remaining remnants of the Wehrmacht not positioned around Berlin.

 Sources